ifak-prototypes/opcua_examples/README.md

 ## Planned improvements

 - [ ] In the security example, we currently use a self-made approach for doing the work.
 We will provide an update soon, which secures the connection by use of the FreeOpcUa framework technology (see [FreeOpcUa example](https://github.com/FreeOpcUa/python-opcua/blob/master/examples/server-with-encryption.py)).
-- [ ] We want integrate a launch.json file for those users who use Visual Studio Code.
+- [ ] We want to integrate a launch.json file for those users who use Visual Studio Code.
 There we will configure start scripts for running the clients and servers.
 This may also simplify debugging of the software.